IHE/ITI.SeR/SeR.md

 Decisions Verifier should perform queries only to the domain-identified Authorization Decisions Manager.

-Access Decisions my be collected by the Authorization Decisions Manager.
-These Access Decisions should not be exposed to other systems and encryption may be used (when stored by the Authorization Decisions Manager) to avoid the disclosure of sensitive information.
+Authorization Decisions my be collected by the Authorization Decisions Manager.
+These Authorization Decisions should not be exposed to other systems and encryption may be used (when stored by the Authorization Decisions Manager) to avoid the disclosure of sensitive information.